SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 {{< product-c8y-iot >}} allows devices to connect via MQTT protocol using a X.509 certificate for authentication.
 To do so, a certificate must be trusted by {{< product-c8y-iot >}}.
 A certificate is trusted when it is added to the trusted certificates and is in activated state.

 >**Info:** This section describes how to manage trusted certificates.
-For information on connecting devices using certificates refer to [Device integration using MQTT > Device certificates](/device-sdk/mqtt#device-certificates) in the Device SDK guide.
+For information on connecting devices using certificates refer to [Device integration using MQTT > Device certificates](/device-sdk/mqtt#device-certificates) in the *Device SDK guide*.

 Click **Trusted certificates** in the **Management** menu in the navigator.